Randomized Communication and Implicit Graph Representations: Question II. Structure: Stability is Sometimes Sufficient

 \begin{definition}[$S_{1,2,3}$, $P_7$, $F_{p,q}^*$] See \cref{fig:maximal monogenic bipartite graphs} for an illustration. \begin{enumerate}[label=\textup{(\arabic*)}] \item $S_{1,2,3}$ is the (colored) bipartite graph obtained from a star with three leaves by subdividing one of its edges once and subdividing another edge twice. \item $P_7$ is the (colored) path on 7 vertices. \item $F^*_{p,q}$ is the colored bipartite graph with vertex color classes $\{a,b\}$ and $\{a_{1}, \dotsc, a_{p}\splitaftercomma{, c,} b_{1}, \dotsc, b_{q}, d\}$.
 The edges are $\{(a, a_{i}) \eqLabelSep i \in[p]\}$, $\{(b,b_{j}) \eqLabelSep j \in [q]\}$, and $(a,c),(b,c)$. \end{enumerate} \end{definition}

-Combining results due to Allen \cite{All09} (for the $S_{1,2,3}$ and $F^*_{p,q}$ cases) and a result of Lozin \& Zamaraev \cite{LZ17} (for the $P_7$ case), we formally state \begin{theorem}[\cite{All09,LZ17}] Let $H$ be a colored bipartite graph, and let $\cF$ be the family of $H$-free bipartite graphs.
-If $\cF$ has at most factorial speed, then $\cF$ is a subfamily of either the $S_{1,2,3}$-free bipartite graphs, the $P_7$-free bipartite graphs, or the $F^*_{p,q}$-free bipartite graphs, for some $p,q \in \mathbb{N}$. \end{theorem}
+Combining results due to Allen \cite{All09} (for the $S_{1,2,3}$ and $F^*_{p,q}$ cases) and a result of Lozin \& Zamaraev \cite{LZ17} (for the $P_7$ case), we formally state \begin{theorem}[\cite{All09,LZ17}] Let $H$ be a colored bipartite graph, and let $\cF$ be the class of $H$-free bipartite graphs.
+If $\cF$ has at most factorial speed, then $\cF$ is a subclass of either the $S_{1,2,3}$-free bipartite graphs, the $P_7$-free bipartite graphs, or the $F^*_{p,q}$-free bipartite graphs, for some $p,q \in \mathbb{N}$. \end{theorem}

-By the above result, in order to establish \cref{thm:bipartite monogenic}, it suffices to consider the \emph{maximal} monogenic factorial families of bipartite graphs defined by the forbidden induced subgraphs $S_{1,2,3}$, $P_7$, $F_{p,q}^*$.
+By the above result, in order to establish \cref{thm:bipartite monogenic}, it suffices to consider the \emph{maximal} monogenic factorial classes of bipartite graphs defined by the forbidden induced subgraphs $S_{1,2,3}$, $P_7$, $F_{p,q}^*$.